zubinchopra/portaldocs/portal-sdk/generated/top-extensions-flighting.md

     This does not apply for unlocked blades, which are blades with tiles on them.
 You cannot programmatically add or remove tiles.

     **NOTE**: It is highly recommended that developers implement the majority of blades in an extension by using  the `TemplateBlade` pattern, as specified in [top-extension-blades](top-extension-blades).
-The  `TemplateBlade`  pattern is not restricted from programmatically adding or removing tiles.
+The  `TemplateBlade`  pattern is not restricted from programmatically adding or removing content.
 Resource overview blades are an exception to this pattern, as specified in [top-blades-resourcemenu.md](top-blades-resourcemenu.md).

 1. Switch the code to behave differently based on the experiment that was assigned to the user.
 This is based on the strategies that are specified in [#framework-support](#framework-support).

 <a name="mpac-flighting-mpac-service-level-agreement"></a>
 ## MPAC Service Level Agreement

 Azure directs all internal traffic to MPAC, and we want to keep the quality bar as close to production as possible.
-The MPAC environment contains special UI's that allow internal users to report issues quickly by sending email to Azure teams.
+The MPAC environment contains features that allow internal users to report issues quickly by sending email to Azure teams.
 Because the Ibiza team relies on these communications to identify issues that may block a release to production, we investigate those issues within 24 hours during the Pacific Time business day.
 If a user is using a specific extension's blade when they send the mail, then the mail also goes to the extension team.
 The extension team email includes  "flight=1" in the query string, if the user that reported the issue was in a flight.

 If your extension is participating in MPAC flighting, then Ibiza expects your team to meet that same Service Level Agreement.
 This benefits your team if pre-production bits are causing an issue because you will find issues before they reach production.